 What is a Gantt Chart and Why is it important?

 Gantt chart was developed by Henry Gantt.
 A Gantt chart is a form of the bar chart.
 The vertical axis lists all the tasks to be performed.
 The bars are drawn along the y-axis, one for each task.
-Gantt charts used in software project management are an enhanced version of the standard Gantt charts.
+Gantt charts are mainly used in software project management.
+To summarize, a Gantt chart shows you that given as follows:

-In the Gantt charts used for software project management, each bar consists of an unshaded part and a shaded part.
+In the Gantt charts, each bar consists of an unshaded part and a shaded part.
 The shaded part of the bar shows the length of time each task is estimated to take.
 The unshaded part shows the slack time or lax time.
 The lax time represents the leeway or flexibility available in meeting the latest time by which a task must be finished.

 Why is Gantt Chart important?